rjlee/cashivo/README.md

 ## Usage

 Run the full pipeline (default currency is GBP).
-Place your CSV files into the `import/` directory at the project root:
+Place your CSV files into the `import/` directory in the `cashivo` project root:

 ```bash
 npm run start